 3.2.3. "(ADS) function" means an application of ADS hardware and software designed to perform a specific portion of the DDT.
 Proposal to define a "function" as an element of an ADS designed to perform an aspect of the DDT.
 The expectation is that FRAV may draft requirements for specific capabilities that must be present in the design of an ADS but are not strictly performance requirements.
 For example, performance requirements related to safe positioning on the roadway inherently require the means to detect roadway infrastructure and objects in the vehicle environment in order to determine safe positioning.
 3.2.2.
-"Dynamic driving task (DDT)" means all of the real time operational and tactical functions required to operate a vehicle in on-road traffic, excluding the strategic functions such as trip scheduling and selection of destinations and waypoints, and including without limitation: Lateral vehicle motion control via steering (operational); Longitudinal vehicle motion control via acceleration and deceleration (operational); Monitoring the driving environment via object and event detection, recognition, classification, and response preparation (operational and tactical); Object and event response execution (operational and tactical); Maneuver planning (tactical); and Enhancing conspicuity via lighting, signaling and gesturing, ete. (tactical).
+"Dynamic driving task (DDT)" means all of the real time operational and tactical functions required to operate a vehicle in on road traffic, excluding the strategic functions such as trip scheduling and selection of destinations and waypoints, and including without limitation: Lateral vehicle motion control via steering (operational); Longitudinal vehicle motion control via acceleration and deceleration (operational); Monitoring the driving environment via object and event detection, recognition, classification, and response preparation (operational and tactical); Object and event response execution (operational and tactical); Maneuver planning (tactical); and Enhancing conspicuity via lighting, signaling and gesturing, etc. (tactical).
 3.2.4.
-"Dynamic driving task (DDT)" means the real- time functions collectively required to operate a vehicle in on-road traffic.
-Proposal for a simplified J3016 definition of DDT to facilitate the current discussions.
+"Dynamic driving task (DDT)" means all of the real-time operational and tactical functions required to operate a vehicle in on-road traffic means the real time functions collectively required to operate a vehicle in on road traffic Proposal for a simplified J3016 definition of DDT to facilitate the current discussions.
 The proposed definition of "function" is based upon the understanding of the DDT as being the capabilities required to safely operate a vehicle (monitoring the roadway, being in control of the vehicle motion, "situational awareness" of the traffic environment, signaling to other road users, etc.).
 FRAV may be expected to refine or elaborate the definition as work progresses.
 3.3.5.
 "Operational Design Domain (ODD)" means the operating conditions under which an ADS feature is specifically designed to function.
-Introduced in FRAV-03-05-Rev.1
+Introduced in FRAV-03-05-Rev. I